jprichardson/ansible-monit-web/README.md

 Create an inventory file with the servers that you want to Node.js on or use `$ANSIBLE_HOSTS`.

+if connecting with root:

     ansible-playbook -i inventory-file -u root main.yml

+if sudoing:

+    ansible-playbook -i inventory-file -K main.yml

 Monit